John McCosh: Photographic career

+Later life

 He gave up photography either in the early 1850s, or as late as 1856 and retired from the army on 31 January 1856.

+In 1856, McCosh advised assistant-surgeons serving in India to take-up photography:

 In 1862, he became a fellow of the Royal Geographical Society.
+According to acquisition records, John McCosh deposited the photos he took whilst in Punjab at the Art Library in 1884.

 McCosh died in London in 1885.
 A stone to his memory stands on the north wall of the first northern extension to Dean Cemetery in west Edinburgh, where his siblings are buried.

 Critical response

 Roddy Simpson, in The Photography of Victorian Scotland (2012), wrote of McCosh that "these photographs do not have significant aesthetic quality, but show the desire to document likenesses.
 Given the circumstances, these images are a considerable achievement and, regardless of artistic merit, are historically very important".
 Taylor and Schaaf, in Impressed by Light: British Photographs from Paper Negatives, 1840–1860, wrote that "McCosh fashioned compositions that were exceptional for the period" and that unlike his contemporaries "in his hands, photography was not merely a pastime, but became the means of recording history."
 Taylor and Schaaf have also written that "the kind of work done by McCosh, [John] Murray and [Linnaeus] Tripe was echoed in a wide pattern of photographic activity throughout India, and in many ways, these three can be regarded as role models to whom others looked for inspiration." ...
 "Few photographers in the calotype era came close to matching the sustained output of these three, and in visual sensitivity and technical bravado they remain unequalled."

+According to Ray McKenzie, John McCosh cannot truly be considered a war photographer because he just happened to take photographs whilst a military campaign was occurring rather than having the intentions to capture a war with photography.
+Furthermore, McKenzie states that McCosh never snapped images of live combat zones.